meterXu/selenium-ide/docs/introduction/code-export.md

 When exporting there is an optional toggle to enable origin tracing code comments.

-This will place inline code comments in the exported file with details about the test step in Selenium IDE that generated it.
+This will place inline code comments in the exported file with details about the test step in JetRecord that generated it.

 ## Supported Exports